tyconsulting/blog.tyang.github.io/_posts/2012/2012-06-07-using-powershell-remote-sessions-in-a-large-scom-environment.md

 <a href="http://blog.tyang.org/wp-content/uploads/2012/06/image41.png"><img class="alignleft size-full wp-image-1271" title="image4" src="http://blog.tyang.org/wp-content/uploads/2012/06/image41.png" alt="" width="929" height="768" /></a>

-<strong>Conclusion:</strong>
+**Conclusion:**

 When writing a script, we normally test it against a development or test environment. generally speaking, these environments are much much small than production environments. scripts may run perfectly in dev / test environments but because of the size of environments, we may run into situations like this.
-Depending on the size of the production environments, we will have to adjust the <strong>"MaxMemoryPerShellMB"</strong> setting for PowerShell remote sessions accordingly.
+Depending on the size of the production environments, we will have to adjust the **"MaxMemoryPerShellMB"** setting for PowerShell remote sessions accordingly.